 Australia.
 In Australia, 82% of our rooms are located in the Bowen Basin of Queensland, Australia and primarily serve met coal mines in that region.
-Met coal pricing and production growth in the Bowen Basin region is predominantly influenced by the levels of global steel production, which decreased by 5.5% through June 2022 compared to the same period of 2021.
-Analysts forecast steel production for 2022 to be subdued for the full year 2022 compared to 2021 with reduced residential construction activity offsetting stronger global infrastructure activity.
-As of July 25, 2022, met coal spot prices were \$230 per metric tonne.
-Long-term demand for steel is expected to be driven by global infrastructure spending and increased steel consumption per capita in developing economies, such as China and India, whose current consumption per capita is a fraction of developed countries.
+Met coal pricing and production growth in the Bowen Basin region is predominantly influenced by the level of global steel production, which decreased by 5.1% through August 2022 compared to the same period of 2021.
+Analysts forecast steel production for 2022 to remain subdued for the full year when compared to 2021, as a result of weakness in the Chinese residential sector and slowing global growth due to inflationary pressures.
+As of October 21, 2022, met coal spot prices were \$285 per metric tonne.
+Steel output is forecast to improve marginally through 2024, with large infrastructure rollouts in a number of major economies including the U.S. and India.

 The Chinese embargo on Australian coal continues.
 However, Australian met coal producers have found new markets, including India and Europe, for their premium product.
 This led to a rebalancing of the market globally in 2021, with China relying on domestic production along with increased met coal imports from the U.S., Canada and Mongolia.
-With the backdrop of continuing strong steel demand and met coal supply constraints, the spot price for met coal surged to record highs through the second half of 2021 into early 2022.
-Since the historic highs in early 2022, prices have retreated to approximately \$230 per tonne with a weakening in steel demand coupled with Chinese lockdowns and concerns about a global economic slowdown.
-Analysts expect prices to remain stagnant, with some volatility in prices in the near term, recovering to near \$300 per tonne in the second half of 2022.
-As the trade impasse with China remains unresolved and as the Ukraine conflict continues, there remains volatility in both the short and medium term.
+With the historical backdrop of strong steel demand and met coal supply constraints, the spot price for met coal surged to record highs through the second half of 2021 into early 2022.
+Since the historic highs in early 2022, prices have stabilized with weather-related supply interruptions in Australia offset by weakening steel demand.
+Analysts forecast the current stable prices to rise in the fourth quarter 2022 due to higher demand in India and supply pressure related La Niña impacts in Australia's production.
+Analysts are forecasting prices to remain close to \$250 into 2023, though volatility with both supply and demand drivers could impact prices and drive them higher or lower.

 Civeo's activity in Western Australia is driven primarily by iron ore production, which is a key steel-making ingredient.
-Through the second half of 2021, with forced cuts in Chinese steel production along with weaker demand, prices retreated from the peaks experienced in mid-2021.
-Iron ore prices have remained relatively stable in the first half of 2022, albeit with a decrease in early July.
-As of July 22, 2022, iron ore spot prices were \$92.51 per metric tonne, which reflects a softening in prices since early 2022 as new COVID restrictions in China and weaker steel production impact demand.
-While there is anticipation of infrastructure-related construction activity improving in China, this factor will be tempered with a slowdown in residential activity and COVID-19 impacts.
-Accordingly, iron ore prices are expected to moderate above current levels during the second half of 2022.
-Australian iron ore exports in 2022 are forecast to exceed both 2020 and 2021 volumes and continue to grow over the medium term through to 2024.
+Through the second half of 2021, with forced cuts in Chinese steel production, prices retreated from the peaks experienced in mid-2021.
+Iron ore prices remained stable through early 2022 and fell to just below \$100 during the third quarter of 2022 with a slowdown in steel production.
+As of October 20, 2022, iron ore spot prices were \$87.84 per metric tonne.
+Analysts anticipate that infrastructure-led construction activity in China and other large world economies will continue to stabilize prices at current levels, though residential activity in China remains subdued.
+Analysts forecast pricing through 2023 to remain between \$90 and \$110.